NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-air-gapped.rst

    operator:
      repository: nvcr.io/nvidia
      image: gpu-operator
-     version: "v1.9.0"
+     version: "${version}"

-For instance, to pull the gpu-operator image version v1.9.0, use the following instruction:
+For instance, to pull the gpu-operator image version ${version}, use the following instruction:

 .. code-block:: console

-   $ docker pull nvcr.io/nvidia/gpu-operator:v1.9.0
+   $ docker pull nvcr.io/nvidia/gpu-operator:${version}

 There is one caveat with regards to the driver image.
 The version field must be appended by the OS name running on the worker node.